Gopalkataria/cpro/Ass4/2023112006/README.md

 4. **ACCOUNTS**: A global linked list of accounts to store the active accounts.

-5. **DELACCOUNTS**: A global linked list to store deleted accounts for potential reusage.

 ### Functions

 1. **createAccount(enum AccountType type, char *name, float balance)**: Creates a new account based on the given account type, name, and initial balance.
-It checks for duplicate accounts and reuses account numbers of delted accounts if possible.
+It checks for duplicate accounts and assigns an appropriate account number.

 2. **deleteAccount(enum AccountType type, char *name)**: Deletes an existing account by its account type and name.
 The deleted account number can be reused later.